nathiss/nathiss.github.io/src/content/articles/franklin/art-from-chaos/index.md

 multiple times.
 A scoring function could calculate a difference between the original image and the one being currently
 scored:

-$$ f(Original, Specimen) = \sum_{i=0}^n | Original_n - Specimen_n | \tag{1} $$
+$$ f(O, S) = \sum_{i=0}^n | O_n - S_n | \tag{1} $$

-Both `Original` and `Specimen` refer to a collection of pixels representing each image respectively, thus allowing us to index their pixels and calculate a difference between them.
+Both `O` and `S` refer to a collection of pixels representing the original image and the current specimen respectively, thus allowing us to index their pixels and calculate a difference between them.
 This, on its own, isn't the most helpful piece of advice, as it glides over the fact that we a calculating a difference of _pixels_ not numbers, we cannot do arithmetics on them.
 To fix that we need to be a bit more clever here.

 We can utilize the fact that pixels are just color, usually represented in [RGB](https://en.wikipedia.org/wiki/RGB_color_model) notation.
 Each color in the RGB color space is represented by three